nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

 `DATE` must be a valid date for the command to be executed.
-Note that entering `0000` as the year is considered invalid.
+Note that the year `0000` is considered invalid.

 * E.g. `list 2022-02-31` is an invalid command.
 * E.g. `list 0000-01-01` is an invalid command.